banool/diary-django/README.md

     - Make sure that the secret tags are respected (**important**).
     - More Django'y tests.
 - Put the old diary and the new diary together.
 This will remove the need for symlinks into the other diary and hopefully reduce the cruft around having a hardcoded absolute path to the entry directory.
-- Productionise the code.
+- ~Productionise the code.~
 - ~Consider password protecting some / all of the diary.~
-- Consider where to store the entries and how to let Django know of their location.
+- ~Consider where to store the entries and how to let Django know of their location.
 Where is the best place to store this piece of config information?
-What about in production?
+What about in production?~ Currently it still needs to refer to the old diary scripts.